Jcampbell-8/CLIM-680/index.md

 [Composites with ESPI](https://github.com/Jcampbell-8/CLIM-680/blob/master/Project/code%20notebooks/Assignment3-Campbell.ipynb)

 >Loaded in ESPI index, took precip anomalies, the composites of the anomalies to produce three plots for ESPI-Positive, ESPI-Negative, and ESPI-Neutral.
 Not a lot of correlation in Western US but a lot in Central America near Panema.
 Negative composite precipitation during ESPI-Positive-Neutral and positive composite precipitation ESPI-Negative Neutral.
 Or, less rain during El Nino, more rain during La Nina.
-Significance hatching also shown.
+Significance hatching also was shown.

 >![ESPI Composites](https://github.com/Jcampbell-8/CLIM-680/blob/master/Project/figs/Composite%20ESPI%20plots.png)